roubertedgar/workshoptw/README.md

 Só, you should read more about the architectures above, and see what is best for your project.

-In this Step we gonna use MVVM to
+In this Step we gonna use MVVM, just because it's based on data streams.

 The Movel-View-ViewModel architecu

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0ODU5NDA5MywyODA3ODg4MzldfQ==
+eyJoaXN0b3J5IjpbMjAxNzY0Njg1NCwyODA3ODg4MzldfQ==
 -->